nenajova/wp_blog/README.md

 # wp_blog
-Wordpress plugin for IT blog
+Wordpress theme for IT blog